On the sup-norm of SL(3) Hecke-Maass cusp forms: The counting Lemma

-\end{itemize} \end{proposition} This counting lemma is optimal in the following sense.
-If $z=I$ then the number of matrices $\rho$ in $K$ is bounded by $n^{1/3+\epsilon}$ is $n$ is a cube, which matches the order of magnitude for the number of automorphs of $I$, namely the number of matrices $\rho$ satisfying $\rho K=K$.
+for any $\epsilon>0$. \end{proposition} \begin{remark} The referee kindly pointed us that $\Delta\asymp \delta_1^2+\delta_2^2$ and $\Delta^{1/2}+\Delta\asymp\Delta^{1/2}$ since $0\leq\delta_1, \delta_2\ll 1$.
+Nevertheless, on the one hand, the statement given in the previous proposition reminds the reader with the distance function given in \eqref{eq_dist} and on the other hand reveals the structure of the proof of this proposition. \end{remark} This counting lemma is optimal in the following sense.
+If $z=I$, the identity matrix, then the number of matrices $\rho$ is bounded by $n^{1/3+\epsilon}$ if $n$ is a cube, which matches the order of magnitude for the number of automorphs of $I$, namely the number of matrices $\rho$ satisfying $\rho K=K$.